-Exakt eliminates the magnitude and phase distortion inherent in traditional crossover design.
-By splitting the signal digitally, Exakt eliminates distortion so that every last note is delivered perfectly to each drive unit.
-So what you hear is a more faithful reproduction of the music as it was recorded.
+Exakt eliminates the magnitude and phase distortion inherent in traditional crossover and drive unit design.
+By splitting the signal digitally, and incorporating the characteristics of each drive unit, Exakt has made truly phase-linear speakers a reality.
+So what you hear is a far more faithful reproduction of the music as it was recorded.

 Loudspeakers use a crossover to split the analogue signal into the parts each drive unit can reproduce.